cogment/cogment-doc/docs/reference/python.md

 -   `bundle_size`: _int_ - Number of trials to retrieve at a time from the Datastore.
 This may be increased to more efficiently inquire the Datastore at the price of increased memory use.

 -   `wait_for_trials`: _float_ - Number of seconds to wait for new trials (to reach bundle size).
 If 0, only the trials currently in the datastore will be returned.
+If the bundle size is not reached within that time limit, whatever trials were found are returned, and if no trials were found, the iterator exits.

 -   `properties`: _dict{str:str}_ - Properties that must match the trial properties (see [trial parameters](./parameters.md)).
 If empty, all trials match.